interrogator/jason-lee-iran/README.md

 ![07.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i07.jpg)

-"It would be foolish for an American to come by and gawk at the 'den of espionage,' the Iranian government's name for the former U.S. embassy in the Islamic republic's capital."
+"It would be foolish for an American to come by and gawk at the 'Den of Espionage,' the Iranian government's name for the former U.S. Embassy in the Islamic Republic's capital."

 http://www.time.com/time/world/article/0,8599,1910361,00.html

-It is okay as people just assume I am Chinese or even Afghan.
-I was told that my visa to Iran was only approved because I am "Asian face".
+It is okay, as people just assume I'm Chinese, or even Afghan.
+I was told that my visa to Iran was only approved because I'm "Asian face".
 Read: not White.

 Whenever I ventured into a holy shrine I would just tell people I was Malaysian...